BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 Marc Seitz

-A data room for private equity is a secure virtual workspace used by PE firms for three distinct workflows: raising new funds with LPs, running due diligence on acquisition targets, and managing portfolio company information post-investment.
+A data room for private equity is a secure virtual workspace used by PE firms for three distinct workflows: raising new funds with LPs, running due diligence on acquisition targets, and managing portfolio companies post-investment.
 Unlike generic file sharing, a PE-grade data room provides granular permissions per LP or bidder, dynamic watermarking, NDA enforcement, and an append-only audit log.
-Papermark supports all three workflows at €99/month flat with a self-hostable open-source option.
+Papermark supports all three workflows at €99/month flat, with a self-hostable open-source option for firms with strict data residency requirements.

 Quick recap

-• A private equity data room is a secure online repository used for fundraising with LPs, acquisition due diligence, and portfolio company management.
+• A private equity data room (also called a "PE data room", "LP data room", or "deal data room") is a secure online repository used for fund raising with LPs, acquisition due diligence, and portfolio company management.

-• PE data rooms come in two forms: fund-level data rooms (for LP fundraising and investor relations) and portfolio-company data rooms (for deal diligence and post-investment management).
+• Two distinct forms: fund-level data rooms (for LP fundraising and investor relations) and portfolio-company data rooms (for deal diligence and post-investment management).
+Most PE firms run both simultaneously.

-• Top-tier PE firms (KKR, Blackstone, Carlyle, Apollo, Bain Capital, EQT, CVC) run multiple concurrent data rooms across fund vintages and portfolio holdings.
+• Top-tier PE firms (KKR, Blackstone, Carlyle, Apollo, Bain Capital, EQT, CVC, TPG, Advent, Vista, Thoma Bravo) run dozens of concurrent data rooms across fund vintages and portfolio holdings.

-• LP data room workflow includes fund performance history, investment strategy memos, PPM, fund legal documents, and quarterly reports.
+• LP data room workflow includes fund performance history, investment strategy memos, PPM, fund legal documents, ESG posture, and quarterly reports.

 • Deal data room workflow includes target company financials, legal binders, customer contracts, IP portfolio, and management projections with scoped access per bidder.

-• Papermark flat-rate pricing: €99/month for the Data Rooms plan with unlimited documents and self-hostable open-source option.
+• Papermark flat-rate pricing: €99/month for the Data Rooms plan with unlimited documents, unlimited data rooms, custom domain, and a self-hostable open-source build.

 Papermark data room interface